[Flanders is knocked down]

 [Flanders notices that he doesn't have any other religious symbols with him]

 Oh no!
-Our Hero is being shot at!
-Look, a bullet is heading right for his heart ... but what's this?
+Our Hero just got shot!
+There's a hole in his shirt right over his heart ... but what's this?
 He has something in his pocket?
 It's stopped the bullet!
 He is saved!

 He's got a Bible in there?
 It'll stop the bullet.
 Ditto for cellphones, and especially lockets; if it contains photographs of beloved ones, expect a large modifier (positive or negative, depending upon the scene) to the attack.

 While it may have worked in the days when guns were extremely underpowered (relatively speaking), these days the life-saved-by-sentimental-object trope is discredited; it's rare to find a 21st century example that plays it straight.
 It's important to note that most real-world examples involve ricochets, spent bullets, shrapnel or other low-velocity projectiles.
 It's a very lucky break when the round is moving slow enough to be stopped by anything so small and thin as what you can fit in a pocket.
 Also, pretty much any real-life example of a bullet being stopped by a Bible or other book in the victim's pocket will involve the book being stored in a silver or steel box, which obviously provides more resistance than just paper.

 One commonly-used justification is that it's an attempted assassination; Silencers only work with subsonic rounds (any supersonic round makes a loud crack as it breaks the sound barrier) meaning appropriate bullets can thus be rendered nonlethal by many everyday objects capable of fitting into a pocket.

 This trope is usually an example of either Chekhov's Gun (if the object was introduced previously), Deus ex Machina (if the object was not previously introduced), or both (if the object was introduced, but couldn't be expected to stop a bullet.)